Cleaning up the Housatonic

 Rest of River

 Extensive site investigation, modeling and evaluation of cleanup options have been completed.
 EPA issued a proposed plan/Draft RCRA Permit modification in June 2014 for public comment.
 EPA held a public comment period from June - October 2014.
 EPA received roughly 2,000 pages of comments from 140 commenters.
 Following its review of the public comments, in September 2015, EPA issued an Intended Final Decision (intended final remedy) to GE, which GE disputed under the Decree.
 An EPA dispute resolution official ruled in support of EPA's intended cleanup on October 13, 2016.
 On October 20, 2016, EPA issued a RCRA Permit Modification that selected the Remedial Action for Rest of River.
 In November 2016, GE, and four other entities appealed the Permit to EPA's Environmental Appeals Board (EAB).
 Massachusetts, Connecticut, and four amicus parties also submitted arguments, largely in support of EPA's cleanup plan.
 In June 2017, the EAB conducted oral arguments.
 A decision from the EAB is currently pending.
-In the interim, GE is preparing design plans associated with uncontested portions of the final Permit.
+In the interim, GE is submitting design plans associated with uncontested portions of the final Permit, and EPA is currently reviewing those submittals.

-Groundwater monitoring and NAPL recovery at two of groundwater monitoring areas (GMAs) is anticipated to continue into the foreseeable future.
+Long-term monitoring is ongoing at 3 groundwater management areas (GMAs).
+At two of these areas, NAPL recovery is ongoing and is anticipated to continue into the foreseeable future.
 The treatment of groundwater at some GMAs may also be required.
-Periodic monitoring of the three other GMAs will also be conducted for the foreseeable future.

 The EPA cleanup plan for Rest of River is currently under appeal to EPA's Environmental Appeals Board.
 The final cleanup decision will depend on the outcome of the appeals.
 If the current EPA cleanup plan is upheld, its cleanup is estimated to take 13 years of active remediation.
 Remediation is expected to begin 2 to 3 years after all appeals are resolved.